-So the next two steps are very important: what happens when something goes wrong?
-And - just as vital - how will you manage outcomes?
+What happens when something goes wrong?
+And how will you manage outcomes?

 Next, when dealing with non-conforming outputs you need to consider how you will: